waleoyediran/Atlas-Android/README.md

 #Android Studio
+After following this guide, you will have the Atlas library, `layer-atlas`, imported as a module in your Android Studio project, along with the optional Atlas Messenger module, `layer-atlas-messenger`.
+Building and running Messenger will let you verify that the Layer SDK and Atlas integrations work properly.

 ## Adding Layer Atlas with Git Submodule
 1. Add Layer's GitHub Maven repo to your root `build.gradle` (e.g. `/MyApplication/build.gradle`):